Divya-Ashish-Mohanty/Data_Mining/README.md

 # SnowScrape_ETL
 ---
 ### Description
-**WebScrape2Snowflake** is a Python-based ETL (Extract, Transform, Load) pipeline designed for extracting data from websites, transforming it according to specific business or analytical needs, and storing it in a Snowflake data warehouse.
+**SnowScrape_ETL** is a Python-based ETL (Extract, Transform, Load) pipeline designed for extracting data from websites, transforming it according to specific business or analytical needs, and storing it in a Snowflake data warehouse.
 This project leverages powerful Python libraries such as Beautiful Soup for web scraping, Pandas and NumPy for data transformation, and the Snowflake connector for seamless data integration.

 ### Key Features
 - **Data Extraction:** Uses Beautiful Soup to scrape structured and semi-structured data from websites.